Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Background

 In the reinforcement learning framework~\cite{sutton1998rl}, an agent interacts with an environment modeled as a Markov Decision Process (MDP).
 An MDP is given by a 4-tuple $(\mathcal{S,A,P,R})$, where $\mathcal{S}$ is the set of states, $\mathcal{A}$ is the set of actions available to the agent, $\mathcal{P}: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$ is the transition function, where $\mathcal{P}(s_{t+1} | s_t, a_t)$ gives the probability of being in state $s_t$, taking action $a_t$, and ending up in state $s_{t+1}$, and $\mathcal{R}: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$ is the reward function, where $\mathcal{R}(s_t,a_t,s_{t+1})$ gives the expected reward for being in state $s_t$, taking action $a_t$, and ending up in state $s_{t+1}$.
 The goal of an agent is to interact with the environment by selecting actions that will maximize future rewards.

-There are several popular algorithms for determining the optimal policy $\pi$ to maximize the expected return, such as PPO~\cite{ppo}, TRPO~\cite{trpo}, SAC~\cite{haarnoja2018sac}, TD3~\cite{td3}.
-Although we expect any RL algorithm to work in our framework, in this paper we use Proximal Policy Optimization (PPO)~\cite{ppo}, a state-of-the-art on-policy algorithm for continuous control problems, which optimizes the following clipped surrogate objective:
+There are several popular algorithms for determining the optimal policy $\pi$ to maximize the expected return, and while we expect any RL algorithm to work in our framework, in this paper we use Proximal Policy Optimization (PPO)~\cite{ppo}, a state-of-the-art on-policy algorithm for continuous control problems, which optimizes the following clipped surrogate objective:

 where $\hat{A}_t$ is an estimator of the advantage function at time step $t$ as in~\cite{Schulman15}, and $r_t(\theta)$ denotes the probability ratio

 where $\pi_\theta$ is a stochastic policy, and $\theta_{old}$ is the vector of policy parameters before the update.
 This objective seeks to penalize too large of a policy update, which means penalizing deviations of $r_t(\theta)$ from 1.